 Once you have decided on a slab, it’s time to think about finish.
-The beauty of buying your slabs from us is, that you can buy just the material and finish it yourself, or buy a fully finished table ready to use.
-I personally am the do it yourself kind of guy so I have to do it myself!
-Last year I took a slab home for the kitchen in my own home, but it was not quite ready for a hard finish.
+The beauty of buying your slabs from us is that you can buy just the material and finish it yourself, or buy a fully finished table ready to use.
+I personally am the do-it-yourself kind of guy so I have to do it myself!
+Last year I took a slab home for the kitchen in my own home.
+However, it was not quite ready for a hard finish.
 I stained it, installed it, and I’m going to finish it right this summer.

-If you decide to “do it yourself”, you can have your slab shipped directly to your home or a commercial address of your choice.
+If you decide to do it yourself, you can have your slab shipped directly to your home or a commercial address of your choice.
 We can help you pick a finish based on your application, and give you some pointers along the way.
-You can also find information right here in our Blog.
+You can also find some useful information right here in our blog.

 The other option is to have the table fully finished for you.
 You can order it already finished from us or have it done locally.
 We are able to finish right here in house and we do a fabulous job.
 We can also have it finished by the best finisher we know, who has been working with our wood for years.
 Kelly at www.littlebranchfarm.com.
 We can arrange to have it shipped there on his next regular shipment at no charge, and you will just pay for the shipping from Nashville, TN to your location.

 Kelly has been finishing tables for us for years now.
 He uses his own proprietary finish that dries good and hard and lasts for years.
 The main reason we do not finish everything in house is climate.
-We are within a mile from the West Coast, and our average daily temperature is only 60°, not warm enough for a finish to dry most of the year.
+We are only a mile from the west coast, and our average daily temperature is only 60°, not warm enough for a finish to dry most of the year.
 While Nashville has more extreme weather, it is much warmer overall.
 This makes it more suitable for getting a nice finish to dry.